 Today, this German heritage is preserved at Deutschheim State Historic Site.
 In 1978, a local preservation group, the Hermann Brush and Palette Club, donated the buildings that make up the historic site to the state.
 The site includes the Pommer-Gentner house and the Strehly house, both offering tours and interpretation of early German life in Missouri.

 The Pommer-Gentner house, built in 1840, is one of the oldest surviving buildings in Hermann.
 The brick dwelling, built in the German neoclassical style, is furnished to reflect the period of the 1830s and 1840s.
-The half-timbered barn behind the house contains displays of gardening and other tools.
+The timber-frame barn behind the house contains displays of gardening and other tools.